 As Richard Langworth wrote in his excellent book “Studebaker 1946-1966”, “economy, in this exercise was taking precedence over performance”.
 Which is of course consistent with the image Studebaker had cultivated for some time; its cars were smaller and lighter than those of the Big Three, primarily for the resultant economy.

-But it was far from perfect.
-The Studebaker V8 didn’t have a full flow oil filter until partway through 1962.
+Despite the conservative engineering, the Studebaker V8 was far from perfect.
+It didn’t have a full flow oil filter until partway through 1962.
 Previous to that, it only used a bypass or partial flow filter.
-This was the same setup that the new Chevrolet V8 had in 1955, before it added a full flow filter in 1956.
+This was the same setup that the new Chevrolet V8 had in 1955 before it added a full flow filter in 1956.
 The lack of hydraulic valve lifters may be why Studebaker kept this system for so long, as mechanical lifters are not quite as finicky in this regard.
 The oiling system also sent tended to send too much oil to the rocker arm shafts as they wore, which could lead to oil starvation on the bottom end and low oil pressure problems.
 This rocker arm shaft wear was often the result of extended higher RPM usage, like high speed highway driving.
-The engine would pump more too much oil to the top end of the motor and it couldn’t drain back to the pan fast enough.
+The engine would pump too much oil to the top end of the motor and it couldn’t drain back to the pan fast enough.
 In mid-1961 Studebaker made some modifications to attempt to correct this problem.
-They used a smaller oil passage in the rocker arm shafts restrict the oil to the top end and a large drain hole in the cylinder heads to get it back to the pan more quickly.
+They used a smaller oil passage in the rocker arm shafts to restrict the oil to the top end and a large drain hole in the cylinder heads to get it back to the pan more quickly.

 Studebaker V8s were also notorious for leaking oil in various places.